Sovereign immunity: Australia

 If these three tests are satisfied, then the Act binds the Crown in respect of the Commonwealth.
 In Australia, there is no clear automatic Crown immunity or lack of it; as such there is a rebuttable presumption that the Crown is not bound by a statute, as noted in Bropho v State of Western Australia.
 The Crown's immunity may also apply to other parties in certain circumstances, as held in Australian Competition and Consumer Commission v Baxter Healthcare.

 Belgium

 Article 88 of the Constitution of Belgium states: "The King's person is inviolable; his ministers are accountable."

 Bhutan

-According to the constitution of Bhutan, the monarch is not answerable in a court of law for his or her actions.
+According to the constitution of Bhutan, the monarch is not answerable in a court of law for their actions.

 Canada

 Canada inherited the common law version of Crown immunity from British law.
 However, over time, the scope of Crown immunity has been steadily reduced by statute law.
 As of 1994, section 14 of Alberta's Interpretation Act states, "no enactment is binding on His Majesty or affects His Majesty or His Majesty's rights or prerogatives in any manner, unless the enactment expressly states that it binds His Majesty."
 However, in more recent times "all Canadian provinces ... and the federal government (the Crown Liability Act) have now rectified this anomaly by passing legislation which leaves the Crown liable in tort as a normal person would be.
 Thus, the tort liability of the government is a relatively new development in Canada, statute-based, and is not a fruit of common law."

 Since 1918, it has been held that provincial legislatures cannot bind the federal Crown, as Charles Fitzpatrick noted in Gauthier v The King: "Provincial legislation cannot proprio vigore [i.e., of its own force] take away or abridge any privilege of the Crown in right of the Dominion."

 It has also been a constitutional convention that the Crown in right of each province is immune from the jurisdiction of the courts in other provinces.
 However, this is now in question.

 Lieutenant governors do not enjoy the same immunity as the sovereign in matters not relating to the powers of the office.
 In 2013, the Supreme Court refused to hear the request of former Lieutenant Governor of Quebec Lise Thibault to have charges against her dropped.
 She was being prosecuted by the Attorney General of Quebec for misappropriation of public funds, but invoked royal immunity on the basis that "the Queen can do no wrong".
 As per convention, the court did not disclose its reasons for not considering the matter.
 Thibault later petitioned the Court of Quebec for the same motives.
 Judge St-Cyr again rejected her demand, noting that constitutional law does not grant a lieutenant governor the same benefits as the monarch and that, in her case, royal immunity would only apply to actions involving official state functions, not personal ones.
 She was eventually found guilty and sentenced to 18 months in jail, but was granted conditional release after serving six months.